ejachang/check_your_pinterest/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Not sure if the pin you like is a stolen image?
-Need to check your pinterest?
-Log in and click on your pinterest to check if it is a repost.
-A starting point to find the original poster of the pinterest.
+One of the frustrations of artists and fans is the theft of artwork via resposting on Pinterest.
+Check Your Pinterest aims to be a starting point to find the original poster of the pinterest pin you've liked for so long in that pinned board.

 Currently uses google reverse image search to help find leads to the original poster of a pinterest pin.

-A way to help reverse image search using tiny eye coming soon!

-## Table of Contents
+# Table of Contents

-TBD.
-Come check back later!
+## Tech stack
+### Front End
+* React-Redux
+*